 View ( 23 ) Case Studies about Bulk Bag Unloaders Below

 All bulk bag unloaders and frames can be custom built to your requirements and budget.
 Some features include a bag transport frame, 2 ton self-contained hoist for lifting, bag untie hopper, dust-tight bag seals, bag spout spikes, bag agitation paddles, and more.
 Save time, money, and space with dust-free unloaders and dispensers available in unlimited configurations.

-Stainless steel IBC loaded onto discharge station above bag packaging equipment
+Stainless steel IBC container loaded onto discharge station above bag packaging equipment

-Trying to decide between bulk bags vs. IBC for your packaging plant?
-Stainless steel IBCs, or intermediate bulk containers, are easier to use, clean, and expand into existing operations at food and beverage processing plants.
+Trying to decide between bulk bags vs. IBC containers for your food grade packaging plant?
+Stainless steel IBC containers, or intermediate bulk containers, are easier-to-use, clean, and add into existing operations at food and beverage processing plants.

 The simplest version of a stainless steel IBC system would include a set of IBCs and a discharge station.
 These would replace traditional bulk bag unloaders and bulk bags, or FIBCs.